dmarrazzo/rh-bpm-notes/git_workflow.md

 ## Git tips

+### A clean history

+A good practice is keeping your commit history clean: so you can find the changes you made and the reason for that changes.
+So in order to compact your git history, you can use `git rebase`.

+Let's consider the following history:

+    a --- b --- c --- e --- f --- g --- h

+You want to compress the commits between `b` and `h`.
+There are 2 way to achieve this:

+#### Squashing

+Use the following command: `git rebase -i <commit hash of b>`

+Git will present you an editor to *interactively* select the commit to **squash**.

+E.g.

+    ```
+    pick 0d04918 Created asset patterns.json {/barcellona20180115/global/patterns.json}
+    pick 5fcade4 {/readme.md}
+    pick ec079c7 {/DMNTest/src/main/java/model/Person.java}
+    pick 31c96f6 remoatable
+    pick 2861c2a no remo
+    pick c0dba06 test change
+    ```

+In order to squash the unwanted commits, you have to change `pick` in `squash` (or just `s`).
+Hence, you can save and exit.

+#### Create a new commit

+This is an alternative approach:

+1. Move the HEAD to the last consolidated commit (b)

+        git reset --soft <commit hash of b>

+2. Stage all the changes

+        git add -A

+3. Create a new commit

+        git commit -m "all changes from b to h"

 ### Emergency procedure to remove unwanted commit

 If a developer performed some unwanted updates on the master branch, he can recover a clean situation with the following procedure: